GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 2. Reporting Identity

-Report identity is a new feature in GA4 that affects how users are calculated within the interface.
+Report identity is a feature in Google Analytics 4 (GA4) that affects how users are calculated within the interface.

 Session scope dimensions #